 The Sun Belt also started conference play with Georgia State and Texas State going 2-0 over South Alabama and Coastal Carolina, respectively.
 UT-Arlington and UL-Monroe both split a doubleheader as did Troy and Georgia Southern.

 #25 BYU finished the week 3-1 with two wins over Sacramento State as well as splitting a pair of games versus Fresno State.
 Their win against the Bulldogs came on Saturday in an 8-6 thriller.
 BYU tied the game at five in the top of the seventh on a sacrifice fly from Ashley Thompson.
 In extras, the Cougars took an 8-5 lead on back-to-back doubles by Rylee Jensen and Lauren Bell.
-Fresno State made it 8-6 in the bottom of the eighth, but could not sustain the two out rally.
-BYU sits at 14-7 overall and face Maine and Wagner in doubleheaders next week.
+Fresno State made it 8-6 in the bottom of the eighth, but could not sustain the two-out rally.
+BYU sits at 14-7 overall and faces Maine and Wagner in doubleheaders next week.

 The Mountain West, in which all 9 teams have a winning record, had a good day.
 They played 16 games on Saturday and won 14.
 One loss was the aforementioned Fresno State game versus BYU (see preceding paragraph) and also Wisconsin’s 8-1 victory over Colorado State.
 The most exciting game in the conference was New Mexico’s 13-12 win over Stony Brook.